tcuc/2018-3-fall-212/lab-03/readme.md

 }
 ```

-Note that for this lab's starter code, each implementation of maximum subarray sum will stop running if it runs for longer than one minute, and will return `-1` instead of the actual answer.
+> Note that for this lab's starter code, each function you implement will stop running if it runs for longer than one minute, and will return `-1` instead of the actual answer.
 In the case where the algorithm is running for too long, `N/A` should be used as a placeholder in the output since the algorithm did not actually complete.